Cloud-CV/Origami/README.md

 # CloudCVfy Webapp

-Current Status: A basic skeleton of app with some components, actions, reducers and their tests in place in place.
+Current Status: A skeletal app with Github OAuth2 login in place and a blank user profile.

 ## Build instructions